 Required contributions are determined by an annual actuarial valuation in accordance with Chapter 40 of the Wisconsin Statutes.
 The employee required contribution is one-half of the actuarially determined contribution rate for general category employees, including teachers, and Executives and Elected Officials.
 Starting on January 1, 2016, the Executives and Elected Officials category was merged into the General Employee Category.
 Required contributions for protective employees are the same rate as general employees.
 Employers are required to contribute the remainder of the actuarially determined contribution rate.
 The employer may not pay the employee required contribution unless provided for by an existing collective bargaining agreement.

-During the year ending December 31, 2019 and 2018, the WRS recognized \$505,118 and \$494,651, respectively, in contributions from the GBMSD.
+During the years ending December 31, 2020 and 2019, the WRS recognized \$588,401 and \$505,118, respectively, in contributions from the GBMSD.

-Contribution rates for the reporting period ending December 31, 2018 are:
+Contribution rates for the reporting period are: